berrandonea/moodle-local_newlatex/README.md

 When you import, on a new version of Moodle, a course that was created on an old one, or when you update a Moodle that already has old courses, you may want to replace all your $$ with \( and \)

-Symbols are replaced in :
+Symbols are replaced in labels, assigns, pages, workshops and sections descriptions within the current course.

-- labels (current course)
-- course sections descriptions (current course)
-- question texts, answers, hints and feedbacks (whole databank)
-- workshops (intro, author instructions, reviewer instructions, conclusion)
+They are also replaced in all the databank questions (texts, answers, hints and feedbacks).